sasiqwerty/Mind/output-process.md

 CyberArk DNA Map
 Get-LocalUser Powershell cmdlet

 IMG-20231015-WA0068.jpg

 **You have been asked to secure a set of shared accounts in CyberArk whose passwords will need to be used by end users.
 The account owner wants to be able to track who was using an account at any given moment.
 Which security configuration should you recommend?**
+Ans : Configure both one-time passwords and exclusive access for the appropriate platform in Master Policy.

 - **A.** Configure one-time passwords for the appropriate platform in Master Policy.
 - **B.** Configure shared account mode on the appropriate safe.